Checked and Unchecked Exceptions in Java

 4. Optional Handling: The unchecked exceptions are not required to be handled.
 The programmer can handle them if necessary, but sometimes they are left, which leads to the crashing of the code.

-Best Practices for Dealing with Unchecked Exceptions
+Java Error Handling Best Practices For Unchecked Exceptions

 2. Use Assertions: Use assertions to check the assumptions in the code.
 This can help catch unexpected conditions during development.